61040-fa22/61040-fa22.github.io/pages/git-github-classroom.markdown

 ## GitHub Classroom

-We will be using GitHub Classroom to manage coding assignments, such as Fritter and the final project.
+We will be using GitHub Classroom to manage coding assignments, such as your portfolio, Fritter and the final project.
 This is the flow for those assignments.

 1. Make sure you are logged into your github.com account and not github.mit.edu.
 2. In the assignment page, under Submission, there is an assignment link.
 Follow this link to start the process of accepting the assignment and creating your repo.